compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

   Model Builder>>>>
 ```

-2.3.2) **Ne Priors Menu**
+## **Ne Priors Menu**

 Let's check the Ne priors by typing *E* in the *main menu*.
 In this menu you can see the parameter names and their distribution.
 PipeMaster has as defaut uniform distributions with min and max values of 100,000 and 500,000 individuals respectively.
 The name Ne0.pop1 indicates that the parameter is contemporary, hence Ne0.
 Ancestral parameters will have acending numbers going to the past.
 For instance, Ne1.pop1 is the ancestral Ne after Ne0, Ne2 is the ancestral Ne after Ne1 and so on.
-Let's keep it like this and go back to the main menu. by typing *B*.
+Let's change one of the priors.
+Type **C** and then follow the instructions of the menu.

 ```
   N > Ne prior distribution:               uniform